Contact Tracing 101

 - Find out who else might be at risk for COVID-19.
 These people are called close contacts.

 Please make sure we have the RIGHT PHONE NUMBER!
 At the health department, we call people who have tested positive for COVID-19.
-We need patients, doctors, hospitals, and clinics to give us correct phone numbers.
+We need patients, doctors, hospitals, and clinics to give us the correct phone numbers.
 Without the right phone number, we cannot reach people who test positive for COVID-19.

 Step 3: The Health Department will call close contacts to: